GabeCordo/cluster-tools/internal/targets/core/readme.md

 # core
-The core is a collection of source files required by the FunctionScheduler process.
+The core is a collection of source files required by the DistributedFunctions process.

 ## Folders